Thomas Drayton: Civil War

 Drayton was appointed a Brigadier General in September 1861 and placed in command of the military district at Port Royal, South Carolina.
-Drayton subsequently used "Fish Hall Plantation", which his wife owned, as headquarters in the defense of Hilton Head Island.
+Drayton subsequently used Coggins Point Plantation and Fish Haul Plantation, which his wife owned, as headquarters in the defense of Hilton Head Island.
 Drayton assigned many of his own 102 slaves on the island to construct defenses and do other work to support the Confederates.

-At the Battle of Port Royal later that year, troops under his command at Fort Beauregard and Fort Walker came under attack by ships of the Union Navy, including the USS Pocahontas, commanded by his brother, Percival Drayton.
+At the Battle of Port Royal later that year, troops under his command at Fort Walker and Fort Beauregard came under attack by ships of the Union Navy, including the USS Pocahontas, commanded by his brother, Percival Drayton.
 Thomas Drayton's son, Lieutenant William Drayton, also fought with the Confederates in defense of the forts.
 After a lengthy bombardment, both forts fell to the Union attackers, who subsequently occupied much of the region.
 They gained an important deepwater port in coastal Carolina.
 For the remainder of the war Union naval operations against First Battle of Charleston Harbor and the Union Blockade were both supported by the port.

 In 1862, Drayton was assigned command of an infantry brigade composed of the 15th South Carolina Infantry, the 3d Battalion S.C.
 Inf. and three Georgia infantry regiments: the 50th and 51st and Phillips' Georgia Legion.
 The brigade joined the Army of Northern Virginia after the Seven Days Battles and became part of the Right Wing of the Army of Northern Virginia under Lt.
 Gen. James Longstreet.
 Drayton led his brigade at Second Bull Run and in the Maryland Campaign.

 Robert E. Lee became displeased with Drayton's performance.
 Drayton had failed to get his brigade into action at Second Bull Run, and it was then driven from the field in panic at both South Mountain and Antietam.
 Lee complained that Drayton was unable to keep his brigade properly organized, failing to file reports and returns, and that in each battle the brigade had been engaged in most of its colonels were AWOL, leaving the regiments commanded by inexperienced majors and captains.
 The brigade was broken up and its regiments transferred to other brigades.
 Drayton himself was transferred to the Western Theater to command a brigade in Sterling Price's army.
 During the final two years of the war, he mainly performed administrative duties in the Trans-Mississippi Theater, although he did briefly command a division in early 1864.